 Legionella Risk Management and Risk Assessment Services

-C&IH delivers comprehensive Legionella risk assessments, exposure assessments, and monitoring design and support services for commercial, industrial, and residential properties including healthcare, hotel, office, recreational, and other facilities.
+C&IH delivers comprehensive Legionella testing services, risk and exposure assessments, and monitoring design and support services for commercial, industrial, and residential properties including healthcare, hotel, office, recreational, and other facilities.
 Risk assessment and management activities performed by C&IH are designed to identify and control Legionella amplification and dissemination sources, including exposure through air and water distribution systems.
-By incorporating both industrial hygiene and ventilation engineering technical resources, we provide a turn-key approach that allows us to perform comprehensive site inspections, testing and risk assessments necessary to develop a site-specific risk management program customized to your facility.
+By incorporating both industrial hygiene and ventilation engineering technical resources, we provide a turn-key approach that allows us to perform comprehensive site inspections, for Legionella testing and risk assessments necessary to develop a site-specific risk management program customized to your facility.

 Overview of Legionella Services